 Whether you’re teaching a first piano lesson, a trial piano lesson with a prospective student, or a meet and greet, you’ll need a solid plan to teach the student and interview the student and parents effectively and efficiently.
 Here’s my own lesson plan for a first piano lesson with a brand new student who comes into my studio for the first time for what I call a meet and greet mini lesson (definitely a low pressure and friendly name for our first meeting!).

 After our initial contact and before the family comes to my studio, I provide them with a “What to Expect at the First Piano Lesson” handout so they can get an idea of how things will go, and so I can start teaching them what I expect of them when they are in my home studio.
 It’s never too early to provide the expectations!

-This came about when I started noticing that new families were arriving 15-20 minutes early, and were hanging out very loudly in my waiting area, which wasn’t a good thing for the student I was teaching at that moment.
-So I put together this brief handout to give to all prospective students’ parents before they come to my home studio for the first time.
+This came about when I started noticing that new families were arriving 15-20 minutes early for their first piano lesson, and were hanging out very loudly in my waiting area, which wasn’t a good thing for the student I was teaching at that moment.
+So I put together this brief handout to give to all prospective students’ parents before they come to my home piano studio for the first time.

 1. Following directions

 Often an overlooked part of the first piano lesson, assessing whether a child can follow directions or is willing to follow directions/instruction is a valuable aspect of getting to know the student and envisioning what beginning piano lessons with the child will be like.

 Even from the first moment the student walks into my studio, I’m quietly assessing the student’s ability or willingness to engage with me and whether the student can follow directions.
 Here’s a quick overview of the entire first piano lesson: